5G-MAG/rt-5gms-application-function/README.md

 The 5GMS Application Function (AF) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.

 ### 5GMS Downlink Application Function
 A 5GMSd Application Function (AF), which can be deployed in the 5G Core Network or in an External Data Network, is responsible for managing the 5GMSd System.
 The AF is a logical function which embodies the control plane aspects of the system, including provisioning, configuration, and reporting, among others.
 A 5GMSd Application Provider provisions 5GMS functions using a RESTful HTTP-based provisioning interface at reference point M1d.
-Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMSd clients at reference point M5d.
+Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMSd Clients at reference point M5d.

 #### Specifications